 - Educational Technology

-- School Law, Educational Policy and Professional Ethics
+- School Law, Educational Policy and Cross-Cultural Ethics

 For candidates entering MiT in fall 2013 or later, in year one, they will meet three days a week for daytime coursework on the Olympia campus during the regular academic calendar year and spend an average of one day a week observing and participating in curriculum development and guided teaching in K-12 schools and community organizations.